BalajiDabbara/mmd-test-projects/OnlineCalculator/RERADME.md

 5)	Run the App (Ctrl + F5)
 6)	Local function app will be started.
 7)	Test using Postman or any other API tester.

+## Extensibility
+This app is designed which can be extended further in the future.
+The following operations are not supported in the current implementation and can be extended.
+- Implemented to be extended to different type of operators.
+- Advanced calculator.
+- Custom logger for telemetry logging.
+- Unary operator
+- Double digit operators.
+- User level authentication.
+- On-demand Save
+- Multi-level Save.
+- Dependence injection container.
+- Durable function app.
+- Memory clear.
+- Advanced Session management.

 ## Deployment
 The Online Calculator App function app is deployed in Azure cloud as a Function App.